 - Explain the benefits of aquatic interventions relative to the physical decline that can occur with age;

-- Identify accurate aquatic progressions that promote positive functional changes in the older adult population
+- Identify accurate aquatic progressions that promote positive functional changes in the older adult population; and

 - Discuss when it is appropriate to transition from water to land to facilitate efficient physical upgrades that affect daily function.

-Note: CEU not pre-approved in the following states, but licensees may seek their own approval in AR, DE, FL, OH, TX
+Note: CEU is not pre-approved in the following states, but licensees may seek their own approval in AR, CA, DE, OH, TX

 All other states: .3 CEU/3 CCU or contact hours